systechafrica/NASSIT-Documentation/docs/src/members/contribution.md

 ### Download generated schedule

-After generating a contribution schedule, a schedule is emailed ny NASSIT to the employer for confirmation or downloaded for internal view by clicking the **'Download'** link and from the drop-down menu click **'Generated Schedule'** to download the bill as shown below:
+After generating a contribution schedule, a schedule is emailed ny NASSIT to the employer for confirmation or downloaded for internal view by clicking the **Download** link and from the drop-down menu click **Generated Schedule** to download the bill as shown below:

 <img  alt="Generated Bill" width="80%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image43.jpg">